CAAN Mission, Philosophy, Goals and Vision

 Spirit and Vision Of CAAN

-CAAN is a national Aboriginal organization and as such is committed to addressing the issues of HIV within a Native context.
-Although the beliefs of Aboriginal people vary widely from region to region and from person to person, the agency has made a commitment to conduct its activities in a spirit of Native wholeness and healing.
+CAAN is a national Aboriginal organization and as such is committed to addressing the issues of HIV within an Indigenous context.
+Although the beliefs of Indigenous People vary widely from region to region and from person to person, the agency has made a commitment to conduct its activities in a spirit of Indigenous wholeness and healing.
 This disease can only be overcome by respecting our differences and accentuating our unity of spirit and strength.